 - Roll out the second pie crust over the beef mixture and press it against the lower crust, creating a seal.

 - Whisk one egg in a small bowl and brush the top of the pie crust.
+Cut several slits on the top of the pie crust.

 - Cook for 30 minutes, or until crust is golden brown.